How to Eliminate Heartburn & GERD

 - Baking Soda (sodium bicarbonate) - One-half to one full teaspoon in an eight-ounce glass of water can ease the burn as it helps neutralize stomach acid.
 I prefer to recommend ACV but this can help as well. (click photo)

-- Regarding HCL - Hydrochloric Acid with Pepsin supplements are an important tool in treating low stomach acid, but only part of the solution in healing low stomach acid naturally and is a temporary step.
+- Regarding HCL - This particular Hydrochloric Acid supplement is an important tool in treating low stomach acid, and a big part of the solution in healing low stomach acid naturally.
+This is the best one I know of and they even guarantee results or will send you your money back!

 - - Only take HCL with a meal containing protein (you will not need HCL if you are eating an apple for a snack, for example).
 Take one HCL supplement after a few bites of your breakfast.
 Continue to eat slowly.
 If you have no warming sensation in your stomach, repeat the process at lunch and take 2 HCL pills.
 Again, if there is no warming sensation, take 3 pills with dinner.
 Repeat until you feel a warming sensation and your dose is the number of pills before you got the warming.
 For example, if you felt the warming at 6 pills, take 5 pills with each protein meal.